noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 10/3/2021 21:17 **Saray**: "you will die soon".
 She got a problem with this non state actors band and she prefer to suicide people instead of denouncing.
 - 11/3/2021 05:30 sleep deprivation and electroshock torture as usual.
 - 11/3/2021 08:03 I've just started to work and Saray stalk me.
 She said that she is involved in the drug market.
 - 11/3/2021 17:14 **Andreu**, that is a masonry a criminal very connected with the Vatican that operate in Barcelona, just say to me that he will rape me a will do sexual violence to me.
+He also say that if I want to do money I've got to sell drug for him.

 ![/](http://telecomlobby.com/Images/90KHz_during_stalking.webp)